Modelled Territorial Authority GDP methodology

 The MTAGDP series uses Statistics New Zealand's (Stats NZ’s) published and custom Regional GDP series for 15 regional council regions as a benchmark to estimate GDP for New Zealand’s 66 territorial authority (TA) areas and the industries in them.

-As LEED earnings data is not available for the final year in the MTAGDP series, a forecasting procedure is employed to generate the TA estimates for that year.
-These are also raked to align with the official Regional GDP totals for regional council areas.
-The industry breakdown is not available for this final year, as it is not provided in the official Regional GDP series.
+As LEED earnings data is not available for the final year in the MTAGDP series, a hierarchical forecasting procedure is employed to generate the TA estimates for that year.
+Previously, the industry breakdown was not available for this final year (as it is not provided in the official Regional GDP series), but for the first time we make it available in this release.

 MTAGDP Methodology 2018 [PDF, 306 KB]